tachibanayui/UniversalAnimeDownloader/README.md

 Coming up in the next release
 -----------------------------

 - Built-in interactive manual
-- "HTTP Live Streaming implementation
+- HTTP Live Streaming (HLS) implementation
 - _Mod Gallery_ section, where you can download mods for UAD
 - Support for websites that implement CloudFlare